GetTerminus/instrument_all_the_things/README.md

 * `DATADOG_HOST` if set, otherwise `localhost`
 * `DATADOG_POST` if set, otherwise `8125`

-#### Blackhole
-A stat reporter with no logic, all stats are discarded.

-#### TestHarness
-A stat reporter which keeps all reported data in memory.
-Specifically used for test envs.

 ### Tracers
 #### Datadog
 The default client if the constant `Datadog` is found and has a non-null value for `tracer`.

-#### Blackhole
-A tracer with minimal logic, all traces are discarded.

-#### TestHarness
-A stat reporter which keeps all reported data in memory.
-Specifically used for test envs.

 ## Development